Don’t let your freezer freeze you out. We’ll help identify the likely causes of the most common freezer repairs.

 Make sure the appliance has power going to it.
 This can be done by verifying interior lighting or checking if the user interface display is on or if the appliance can dispense water or ice.
 If there’s no power going to the appliance, check to see if the outlet is good by plugging in something else, like a hairdryer or lamp.
 If that device also doesn’t work, then the outlet doesn’t have power going to it.
 Look for a tripped circuit breaker or tripped GFI outlet.
 A licensed electrician should be contacted for more serious electrical problems.

 If there’s power going to the outlet, there may be an issue with the main control or user interface boards, or the temperature-monitoring devices such as the sensors, or the thermostat might be bad.
 Further troubleshooting will be needed to pinpoint and resolve the issue.

 #5 PROBLEM: The temperature is too warm.

-There could be a defrost issue if the back of the freezer, where the evaporator coil is located, is heavily frosted.
-The problem could be a defective defrost heater, bimetal, defrost sensor or control board.
+- There could be a defrost issue if the back of the freezer, where the evaporator coil is located, is heavily frosted.
+Depending on the appliance, this may be caused by a defective defrost heater, bimetal, defrost sensor or control board.

-Any of these causes requires more troubleshooting to pinpoint and resolve the issue.
-Schedule a repair with our refrigerator repair experts.
+Any of the above situations will require further troubleshooting to pinpoint and resolve the issue.
+Schedule a repair with our freezer repair experts.